 The proposed development is unique in that all guest access will be via walking trails and no public vehicle access will be required to the site.
-Vehicle access will be limited to one vehicle to the Staging Post adjacent West Bay Road with a light vehicle track extending from the Staging Post to the Service Point and guide accommodation.
-In total, this access will be approximately 1.7 kilometres long.
+Vehicle access will be limited to one vehicle to the Staging Post adjacent the Sanderson Fire Access Track with a light vehicle track extending from the Staging Post to the Service Point and guide accommodation.
+In total, this access will be approximately 550 metres long.
 Accordingly, one car park is proposed at the Staging Post for this vehicle with the light vehicle being stored and parked within either the Staging Post or Service Point buildings.

-The following policies are considered most relevant for assessing the access for the proposed development:

-Transportation and Access PDC 22: Development should be provided with safe and convenient access which:

-- a) avoids unreasonable interference with the flow of traffic on adjoining roads - accommodates the type and volume of traffic likely to be generated by the development or land use - c) is sited and designed to minimise any adverse impacts on the occupants of and visitors to neighbouring properties.

-Transportation and Access PDC 27: Driveways, access tracks and parking areas should be designed and constructed to:
+The following policies are considered most relevant for assessing the access for the proposed development: Transportation and Access PDC 21: Development should have direct access from an all weather public road.
+Transportation and Access PDC 22: Development should be provided with safe and convenient access which: a) avoids unreasonable interference with the flow of traffic on adjoining roads accommodates the type and volume of traffic likely to be generated by the development or land use c) is sited and designed to minimise any adverse impacts on the occupants of and visitors to neighbouring properties.
+Transportation and Access PDC 27: Driveways, access tracks and parking areas should be designed and constructed to: a) follow the natural contours of the land b) minimise excavation and/or fill c) minimise the potential for erosion from run-off d) avoid the removal of existing vegetation e) be consistent with Australian Standard AS 2890 Parking facilities. • sual and ambient impact of vehicles should be minimised by placing roadways and g areas in unobtrusive locations. ys and access tracks should be designed and constructed to blend sympathetically landscape and to minimise interference with natural vegetation and landforms.

-- a) follow the natural contours of the land - b) minimise excavation and/or fill - c) minimise the potential for erosion from run-off - d) avoid the removal of existing vegetation - e) be consistent with Australian Standard AS 2890 Parking facilities. - Tourism Development PDC 20: The visual and ambient impact of vehicles should be minimised by placing roadways and parking areas in unobtrusive locations. - Siting and Visibility PDC 7: Driveways and access tracks should be designed and constructed to blend sympathetically with the landscape and to minimise interference with natural vegetation and landforms. - Sloping Land PDC 1: Development and associated driveways and access tracks should be sited and designed to integrate with the natural topography of the land and minimise the need for earthworks.
+Sloping Land PDC 1: Development and associated driveways and access tracks should be sited and designed to integrate with the natural topography of the land and minimise the need for earthworks.

 Due to the nature of the development, it does not have direct access to an all weather public road contrary to Transportation and Access PDC 21.
 One vehicle will access the site and may be required to do so up to twice a day, generating a maximum of four vehicle movements.
-This minor increase in traffic is not considered to detrimentally impact West Bay Road therefore satisfying Transportation and Access PDC 22.
+This minor increase in traffic is not considered to detrimentally impact the Sanderson Fire Access Track therefore satisfying Transportation and Access PDC 22.